google/badwolf/docs/bql.md

 ## Supported statements

-BQL currently supports three statements for data querying and manipulation in
+BQL currently supports eight statements for data querying and manipulation in
 graphs:

 * _Create_: Creates a new graph in the store you are connected to.